jnozzi/cocoadev.com/markdown/IconNotBeingIncluded.md

 Thanks for the heads-up on that.
 Generally, I adhere to this advice when working with several versions.
 And certainly did so in the above experiment.
 Which turns out to be a really good advertisement for turning off indexing in your projects.
 Especially with old hardware like mine.
 Speaking of old hardware...

-And then there's General/VirginControl.
+And then there's VirginControl.
 Having several virgins around simultaneously can be quite confusing for your Raunch Services.
 Sorry.
 I could not resist.
 Feel free to delete this if it offends you in any way.
 But do note that this joke is in no way Gender Specific.